edoardottt/gochanges/README.md

 -------

 1. Download this repo
-2. Open a terminal and type `sudo ip addr show docker0`.
+2. Open a terminal and type `docker info && sudo ip addr show docker0`.
 Find the url of the network.
   You can see mine works on 172.17.0.1
 3. Based on you connection url, edit the environment variable MONGO_CONN (Dockerfile file)
 4. Create (or edit example/example1.txt file) a file that tells the app the emails (receivers)